Dimensions of orthogonal projections of typical self-affine sets and measures: Main notation and conventions

 \section{Main notation and conventions}

 For the reader's convenience, we summarize in Table \ref{table-1} the main notation and typographical conventions used in this paper.

 { \bf Acknowledgements}.
+The authors are grateful to Amir Algom and Xiong Jin for pointing out several related references, and to Julien Barral for helpful comments.
 This research was partially supported by the General Research Fund grant (projects CUHK14303524 and CUHK14308423) from the Hong Kong Research Grant Council, and by a direct grant for research from the Chinese University of Hong Kong.
-The authors are grateful to Amir Algom and Xiong Jin for pointing out some related references.